AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-launch-editor.md

 ## Map console

-To open the Editor from Map console, follow these steps:
+To open the Editor from the Map console, follow these steps:

 1. Open the Home page and launch Map console.